fpserg/RealMe/docs/PRODUCT/VISUAL/_REALME_WORLD_MAP_ASSEMBLY_ROADMAP.md

 UI provides semantics.

+The Warden provides mythology.

 Together they create:

 # A WORLD THAT CAN BE LIVED IN.

-The question for every future image is therefore no longer:
+The question for every future image is not merely:

 > Is this beautiful?

-Nor even:
+Nor:

-> Does this belong to the same atlas?
+> Does this look like the same atlas?

 It is:

-> Does this make RealMe's World more inhabitable?
+> Does this make the Warden's World more inhabitable?

 If not, reject it.